 The term disordered eating is a descriptive phrase and not a diagnosis.
-With that said, disordered eating habits can still have a large negative impact on a person’s physical, emotional and mental health.
+With that said, disordered eating habits can still have a significant negative impact on a person’s physical, emotional and mental health.
 Treatment for disordered eating may be necessary as they may turn into more progressive illnesses over time.

 It is estimated that 50% of the population display some level of problematic relationships with food, body image, or exercise.
-In today’s American culture there is a lot of societal pressure to look a certain way and maintain a certain weight.
-Many people struggle to recognize that the ways they are striving to fit in, are actually hurting them.
+In today’s American culture, there is a lot of societal pressure to look a certain way and maintain a certain weight.
+Many people struggle to recognize that the ways they are striving to fit in are actually hurting them.
 The following are symptoms and criteria that correspond to disordered eating:

 Adapted from NCPG/SOGS and DSM-5